Olivia5k/makefile-executor.el/README.md

   an interactive prompt for one is shown.
 This is added to the `projectile-commander` on the `m` key.

+### Public API

+* `makefile+-execute-target`: Bring up a selection of all the possible targets in the current Makefile, and execute the chosen one.
+Bound to `C-c C-e` in `makefile-mode`.
+*  `makefile+-execute-project-target`: Bring up a selection of all the Makefiles in the current project.
+The selected one is executed as per `makefile+-execute-target` above.
+Bound to the `m` command in `projectile-commander`.

 ### License

 This project is free software; you can redistribute it and/or modify